rqcoon/jump/README.md

 # jump
 a single file terminal game written in C **without** ncurses

-# game
+> game
 you can jump using `j` and quit using `q`

-# compile
+> compile
 the game can be compiled with
 ```bash
 gcc -o jump jump.c
 ```
 and you can install it or do whatever

-# why do you not use ncurses?
+> why do you not use ncurses?
 i do not give a fuck!!

-# is this very poorly written
+> is this very poorly written?

 yes